wit0k/dw/README.md

-# geturls
+# dw (Downloader)
+-i:     File containing a list of URLs to process
-Get all URLs from a website
+-gl:    Get all href links from a site(s) indicated in input_file